-Choosing a Shade: "Talk it through in detail with a stylist," says Mirza Batanovic, Style Director at Eufora. "'Honey' as a color is subjective.
+Choosing a Shade: "Talk it through in detail with a stylist," says Mirza Batanovic, Style Director at Eufora.
+"Honey as a color is subjective.
 Everyone sees something different with blondes."

 Goes Great With: "Light, pale skin that is lacking in pigment," darker skin tones, cool eye colors.
 "If your eyes have gold flecks around the iris, you are a candidate," says Batanovic.

-Price: "Highlights and a gloss can run starting at around $190+," says Wahler.
-"Each salon has different levels of prices usually, so you can easily find what fits your budget," according to Batanovic.
-"The darker the hair naturally, the more involved the process, thus the more costly it becomes."
+Price: Highlights and a gloss can start at around $190+, notes Wahler.
+"Each salon has different levels of prices usually, so you can easily find what fits your budget," adds Batanovic.
+"The darker the hair naturally, the more involved the process, thus, the more costly it becomes."

 Keep scrolling to check out the honey blonde hues we're bringing to our colorist ASAP.

 Let's kick things off with the unofficial queen of honey: Gigi Hadid.
 Her hair is the perfect blend of toasted yellow highlights and golden brown lowlights that meld together to create a soft honey shade.